WBCN (North Carolina): History

-Switch to Talk
+Switch to talk

 On September 14, 2009, WBCN became "America's Talk", a conservative talk radio station featuring syndicated hosts Michael Smerconish, Melanie Morgan, Jason Lewis, Glenn Beck, Sean Hannity, Laura Ingraham, John Gibson and Phil Hendrie.
 The target audience was primarily male and ages 25 to 54.
 Operations manager DJ Stout said, "We feel that Charlotte has never really had an alternative when it comes to news talk."
-Jason Lewis, a former host at 1110 WBT, said, "I think it'll be the stiffest competition WBT has seen in a while."
+Jason Lewis, a former host at WBT (1110 AM), said, "I think it'll be the stiffest competition WBT has seen in a while."
 Local newscasts each hour were produced jointly with local TV station WCNC-TV.
 Lewis moved back to WBT in 2011.

 Switch to CBS Sports

 On June 21, 2012, Mark Washburn of The Charlotte Observer reported that, starting in 2013, WBCN would be one of the charter affiliates of the new CBS Sports Radio network and would carry that network's programming throughout the day.
 WBCN began airing network programming on January 2, 2013.
 It also aired any Wake Forest or Davidson basketball games that conflicted with Charlotte Hornets games on WFNZ.

 On October 2, 2014, CBS Radio announced that it would trade all of its Tampa and Charlotte stations, including WBCN, as well as WIP in Philadelphia to the Beasley Broadcast Group in exchange for five stations located in Miami and Philadelphia.
 The swap was completed on December 1, 2014.

 On September 8, 2015, WBCN changed back to conservative talk, branded as "America's Pulse 1660".